Omaam/databucket/README.md

 ```

 # Prepare
-When you first install DataBucket, there are small prepare for
+When you first install DataBucket, there is a few steps to
-configure bucket directory.
+prepare configure bucket directory.
-You need a few steps to create bucket.
 We recommend you to use interactive python console.

 ```python